nanograv/PINT/docs/explanation.rst

 Clock corrections
 '''''''''''''''''

 Not all the data that PINT uses is easily accessible for programs to download.
 Observatory clock corrections, for example, may need to be obtained from the observatory through various means (often talking to a support scientist).
+PINT tries to include all clock correction files from the TEMPO and TEMPO2 repositories, and we intend to update the PINT source as these are updated.
-We intend that PINT should notify you when this is necessary, but be aware that you may obtain reduced accuracy if you have old clock correction files.
+PINT should notify you when your clock files are out of date for the data you are using; be aware that you may obtain reduced accuracy if you have old clock correction files.

-The PINT distribution includes some clock files, but these are not necessarily up-to-date enough.
-They normally live in the ``src/datafiles/`` directory with names like ``time_gbt.dat``.
-There is a ``README.md`` in there describing some ways to update your clock files.
-PINT is also capable of using clock files from a TEMPO or TEMPO2 installation, if you have the ``TEMPO`` or ``TEMPO2`` environment variables set.
-You can see what clock file your corrections are coming from with a command like ``pint.observatory.get_observatory("GBT").clock_fullpath``.
+Normally, if you try to do some operation that requires unavailable clock corrections, PINT will emit a warning but continue.
+If you want to be stricter, you can specify ``limit="error"`` to various functions like :func:`pint.toa.get_TOAs`.

+If you need to check how up to date your clock corrections are, you can use something like ``get_observatory("gbt").last_clock_correction_mjd()``: the function :func:`pint.observatory.Observatory.last_clock_correction_mjd` checks when clock corrections are valid for.
+For most telescopes, this combines the per-telescope clock correction with PINT's global GPS and BIPM clock corrections (both of which cannot be reliably extrapolated too far into the future).

+If you need clock files that are not in PINT, either more recent versions or clock files for telescopes not included in PINT, you will have to modify PINT's source code.
+(This is not an ideal situation!)
+You have two options:

+#.
+Simply replace a clock correction file in the PINT version you are using.
+   The file PINT is using may be deep in a virtualenv directory somewhere, but you should be able to locate it with ``get_observatory("gbt").clock_fullpath``.
+If you replace this file, you should see updated clock corrections.

+#.
+Modify ``src/pint/observatory/observatories.py`` so that the observatory you
+   are interested in points to the correct clock file.
+(You may have to redo ``pip install`` for PINT to make this take effect.)
+If you set ``clock_dir="TEMPO"`` or ``clock_dir="TEMPO2"`` then PINT will look in the clock directory referenced by your environment variables ``$TEMPO`` or ``$TEMPO2`` (and nowhere else; it will no longer find clock corrections for this observatory that are included with PINT).
+You can also specify a specific directory as ``clock_dir="/home/burnell/clock-files/"``.
+Editing this file also allows you to choose between TEMPO- and TEMPO2-format clock corrections with the ``clock_fmt`` argument.

+The PINT developers recognize that the situation regarding clock corrections is not ideal.
+Possible more flexible and powerful options are under discussion.

 Structure of Pulsar Timing Data Formats
 ---------------------------------------